Pax3l/connectin/README.md

 # ConnectIn

-Project with a simple login system, where users can insert data into the database and the information stored in the database can be displayed on the website.
+This is a project for a summer course, created by Eleni and Kristel.
+The website has a simple login system, where users can insert data into the database, and the information stored in the database can be displayed on the website.

 Uses Node.js, Express, MongoDB and Handlebars.